SeedTactics/fms-insight/docs/overview.md

 ---

-FMS Insight is a program which runs on an flexible machining system (FMS) cell controller which provides:
+FMS Insight is a program which runs on an flexible machining system (FMS) cell controller which has the following goals:

+* Track material by barcode serial throughout the manufacturing process, tracking the material through both automated handling and manual handling.
+The documentation on [material tracking](material-tracking.md) goes into more detail on the goals and challenges of tracking.
+The log of all material is stored in a database.
+* Use the material tracking to help the operators on the shop floor by providing instructions and data displays, for example to provide the inspection operator with data about the specific part being inspected.
+FMS Insight provides a [HTML client](client-launch.md) optimized for touchscreen use which can be used throughout the factory.
+* Use analytics to display metrics and graphs to help improve the cost/piece and efficiency of the FMS.
+The documentation on [improving an FMS](improve-fms.md) discusses in more detail how analytics can be used to improve the cost/piece of a cell.
+* Simplify job/plan data creation in the cell controller to prevent traffic jams.
+Too many jobs with too much demand in an automated system leads to pallet traffic jams just like too many cars on the road lead to traffic jams.
+When job/plan data creation inside the cell controller is simple and painless, it is much easier to rate-limit the flow of demand into the system to prevent traffic jams.

+## Server

-* A server which stores a log of all events that occur in the cell.
-* A server which allows planned jobs to be sent into the cell controller.
+To achive these objectives, FMS Insight provides a server which runs on the cell controller and stores a log of all events that occur in the cell and allows planned jobs to be sent into the cell controller.
-* An HTML client which displays a dashboard, station monitor, and data analysis based on the log of events, planned jobs, and current cell status.

 The FMS Insight server maintains a log of all events.
 These events include machine cycle start, machine cycle end, load